jianzhongli/MathView/README.md

 # MathView

 MathView is a third-party view library, which might help you display math formula on Android apps easier.
-Support Android version 4.0 (Ice Cream Sandwich) and newer.
+Support Android version 4.1 (Jelly Bean) and newer.

 ## Setup